Axhutoxh/javascript/study/README.md

 ## Js Engine Architecture

-<b>Google chrome’s JavaScript V8 engine</b>: Firstly, raw JavaScript file goes into the Parser.
+### Google chrome’s JavaScript V8 engine

+Firstly, raw JavaScript file goes into the Parser.

 1. <b>Parser</b> : <i> It checks for syntax and semantics.
 Parser is nothing but a lexical analysis that results into the breaking of code into tokens in order to understand their meanings and these tokens gets converted into Abstract Syntax Tree(AST). </i>